 In practice it could be very difficult or impossible to define the GetShape operation, e.g. for text.
-In case the application programmer wants to utilize special hardware/firmware operations, the Draw and Erase operations of the graphical object must be specialized together with a corresponding fill operation of the Paint (cf. section 8.8.1).
+In case the application programmer wants to utilize special hardware/firmware operations, the Draw and Erase operations of the graphical object must be specialized together with a corresponding fill operation of the Paint (cf. Predefined Paint Operations).